 IS 615 – The Fiqh of Islamic Ritual Practices

 IS 616 – The Fiqh of the Muslim Life Cycle

-IS 619 – Interfaith Chaplaincy & Spiritual Care
+IS 619 – Interfaith Chaplaincy and Spiritual Care

-IS 620 – Mosque/Muslim Non-Profit Organization & Management
+IS 620 – Mosque/Muslim Non-Profit Organization and Management

-1) met the requirements & standards of outlined objectives;
+- met the requirements and standards of outlined objectives;

 Once “Candidacy Status” is achieved, the student is able to continue and complete the MDIS program with the continuing support of the MDIS advisor, in consultation with the other participating MDIS faculty.
 If a student is not deemed to be ready for the completion of the MDIS program, he/she can nevertheless be released with the MA in Islamic Studies (Theology concentration) in recognition of his/her fulfillment of those program requirements en route to the MDIS.
 This promises a just and constructive outcome for students who are deemed not ready for the psychological and emotional challenges of spiritual care and religious leadership.